Resilient Agent Task Delivery: Pull-Based Discovery and Role-Based Tool Filtering

 - Task sits in "assigned" status until the SLA enforcement system catches it, pings the agent, and eventually reassigns.

-Before we tightened SLA enforcement, step 6 could take hours.
+Before I tightened SLA enforcement, step 6 could take hours.
 After tightening it to 25 minutes, it was faster — but 25 minutes of dead time on every pod restart is still unacceptable.
 And it only addresses the symptom.
 The root cause is coupling task delivery to message delivery.

 The fix: tasks live in the registry, not in queues